vickyyang111/Emotions-Log/README.md

 Input Format: Text input should be in plain text format, ideally in English for accurate sentiment analysis.

-Data Structure: Emotional log entries should include:
+Emotional log entries should include:
-emotion: string (e.g., "happy", "sad", "angry")
+- emotion: string (e.g., "happy", "sad", "angry")
-Timestamp: datetime in ISO 8601 format
+- Timestamp: datetime in ISO 8601 format